 The key success of biopesticides lies in its impact on the target pest, market size, and variability of field performance, cost effectiveness, and end-user feedback.
 Technological challenges such as, fermentation, formulation development and efficient delivery system also affects the success of any biopesticide.
-In spite of the fact that Bt biopesticides has undergone extensive research, several formulations do not deliver effectively under field conditions.
+In spite of the fact that Bt biopesticides have undergone extensive research, several formulations do not deliver effectively under field conditions.
 Integrated approach, i.e., the development of biopesticides that also supports sustainable agriculture can further strengthen its role in plant disease management.
 Adapting cost-effective fermentations, using conventional and simple adjuvants/ additives, and efficient harvesting processes might lead to the development of high potent efficacious formulations that are also widely accepted.
-Activity spectrum, persistence, recycling and costeffective formulation development needs to be addressed in order to establish the biopesticides in an international market particularly to the farming community.
-Recently, the concept and theories for using wastewater, wastewater sludge and other agro-wastes as a potential cost-effective technique for Bt formulations have become widely accepted and extensive research has been carried out in the past one decade.
+Activity spectrum, persistence, recycling and costeffective formulation development needs to be addressed in order to establish the biopesticides in an international market particularly for the farming community.
+Recently, the concept and theories for using wastewater, wastewater sludge and other agro-wastes as a potential cost-effective technique for Bt formulations have become widely accepted and extensive research has been carried out in the past decade.

-The emerging era of insect-resistant transgenic Bt crops also offers real prospects to provide a foundation for more sustainable, economically acceptable IPM with the integration of a range of non-chemical tactics and much less reliance on pesticides.
-Introduction of Bt transgenics since last one and half decade, opened spectacular approach of introducing host plant resistance with magnificent socio-economic gain.
-With the increase in the search of crop species expressing different cry genes are developed, the first generation of insect-resistant transgenic Bt crops will most likely increase.
-Nonetheless, pests tend to modulate their level of resistance either by loss or gain of function approach and remain tolerant of the available Bt toxins.
+The emerging era of insect-resistant transgenic Bt crops also offers real prospects to provide a foundation for more sustainable, economically acceptable IPM with the integration of a range of nonchemical tactics and much less reliance on pesticides.
+Introduction of Bt transgenics for the last one and half decade, opened spectacular approach of introducing host plant resistance with magnificent socioeconomic gain.
+With the increase in the search of crop species expressing different cry genes, the first generation of insect-resistant transgenic Bt crops will most likely increase.
+Nonetheless, pests tend to modulate their level of resistance either by loss or gain of functional approach and remain tolerant of the available Bt toxins.
 Transgenic plants expressing Bt toxins were among the foremost plant biotechnology products approved for commercial purpose.
-Nevertheless, it was implicated that Bt toxin might affect
+Nevertheless, it was implicated that Bt toxin might affect non-target organisms, such as predators or parasites and may lead to develop resistance owing to high selection pressure.

-Corresponding author: SK Brar, INRS-ETE, Université du Québec, 490, Rue de la Couronne, Québec, G1K 9A9, Canada, Tel: 001-418-6543116; E-mail: satinder.brar@ete.inrs.ca
+\Corresponding author: SK Brar, INRS-ETE, Université du Québec, 490, Rue de la Couronne, Québec, G1K 9A9, Canada, Tel: 001-418-6543116; E-mail: satinder.brar@ete.inrs.ca

-Received May 13, 2012; Accepted May 15, 2012; Published May 17, 2012 non-target organisms, such as predators or parasites and may lead to develop resistance owing to high selection pressure.
+Received May 13, 2012; Accepted May 15, 2012; Published May 17, 2012